Unexpected Symmetries of Kerr Black Hole Scattering: The integrable sector of Kerr black hole dynamics

 Here we define a new asymptotic notion of classical integrability for the scattering dynamics of binary black holes.
 The dynamics of the spinning radial action $I_r$ is determined by five vectors $\{v_1^{\mu},v_2^{\mu},s_1^{\mu},s_2^{\mu},b^{\mu}\}$, corresponding to a $5\times 4=20$ dimensional phase space after using translational freedom to choose $b^{\mu} = b_2^{\mu} - b_1^{\mu}$.
 We then impose on-shell conditions $v_i^2 = 1$, the covariant spin supplementary condition (SSC) $v_i \cdot s_i = 0$, and transversality $b \cdot v_i = 0$.
 These conditions provide $6$ constraints, thereby reducing the phase space to $14$ dimensions.
 This is the space in which the Dirac brackets \eqref{eq:Dirac_brackets_final} are defined, but we may define additional conserved quantities to further constrain the phase space.

 First, we consider the conservation of spin magnitudes $\left\langle \Delta s_i^2 \right\rangle\big|_{\mathrm{cons}} = 0$, which follows directly from the bracket structure since $s_i^2$ are Casimirs of the algebra.
 This yields two additional constraints, further reducing the phase space to $14 - 2 = 12$ dimensions.
-Translation invariance implies the conservation of COM momentum
+Translation invariance implies the conservation of center of mass (COM) momentum

 so that $\left\langle \Delta v_{\rm CM}^\mu \right\rangle\big|_{\mathrm{cons}} = 0$.
 It is convenient to introduce the \emph{relative momentum}

 which reduces to $(0, \vec{p}_\infty)$ in the COM frame.
 Since $y$, $E_1$, $E_2$, and $|\vec{p}_\infty| \propto \sqrt{y^2 - 1}$ are also conserved under Dirac bracket evolution, the magnitude of $\vec{p}_{\rm rel}$ is fixed.
 Writing $(\vec{v}_1,\vec{v}_2)$ in terms of $(\vec{v}_{\rm CM},|\vec{p}_{\infty}| \vec{u}_{\rm rel})$, where $\vec{u}_{\rm rel} = \vec{p}_{\rm rel} / |\vec{p}_{\infty}|$ is a unit vector, implies four additional reductions, yielding a final phase space of dimension $12-4 = 8$.